Mukhammadjon-Jalolov/dreamlocations/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## About the Project

-In the project directory, you can run:
+This is a frontend part of the travel site - dreamlocation.uz

 ### `npm start`